Save time and effort by comparing life insurance with iSelect’s trusted partner Lifebroker

-Protecting your family’s future is the biggest benefit of having life insurance, so it’s important that the payment they receive is enough to cover their general living expenses.
+Protecting your family’s future is the biggest benefit of having life insurance, so it’s important to consider whether the payment they receive is enough to cover their general living expenses.

 Some professions naturally put you at a higher risk of having a serious workplace related accident than others or alternatively you may wish to protect yourself if you were to suffer a serious illness.
 Cover for these types of events usually comes from life insurance related products such as total and permanent disability cover (TPD), trauma cover, or income protection.

 As mentioned, these types of policies are more relevant if you want to protect yourself in case of a serious illness or injury.
 This way, if something unfortunate should happen, you’ll be able to focus on recovering without stressing about your finances.

-Over insurance means that you’re paying for levels of life insurance that you won’t use, or are unlikely to use.
-The impact of this is that you’re paying unnecessarily excessive monthly insurance premiums.
+Over insurance means that you’re paying for levels of life insurance that you won’t use or are unlikely to use.
+The impact of this is that you could be paying unnecessarily excessive monthly insurance premiums.

-They also suggest that you pay attention to what is and isn’t covered in a potential policy, and how your medical history may affect your ability to apply for insurance cover or to make a claim in the future.
+It’s also important to pay attention to what is and isn’t covered in a potential policy, and how your medical history may affect your ability to apply for insurance cover or to make a claim in the future.